-Cefdinir is an antibiotic for humans, but veterinarians do sometimes utilize it on dogs.
+Cefdinir is an antibiotic for humans, but veterinarians sometimes use it on dogs.
 That, however, doesn’t mean a leftover supply of this prescription medication can’t be dangerous.

 Dogs are living longer thanks to drugs like Cefdinir.
 While antibiotics fight and prevent infections, they come with risks for pets.
 There’s much to learn about this topic.
 Keep reading!